rachitnigam/rachitnigam.com/content/post/transpiler.md

 ```

 Facebook's [regenerator][] is a BabelJS-based "transpiler" to transform generators into language constructs that already existed
 in JavaScript.
-Should be too hard, right?
+Shouldn't be too hard, right?
 ```js
 var _marked = /*#__PURE__*/regeneratorRuntime.mark(range);
 function range(max) {